THREE KINDS OF LIFE

 From my point of view, the whole idea of Dominionism and Reconstructionism, taking control of the physical environment in Jesus’ name, is a massive example of presumption.
 The believers have decided what God wants before they hear from God.
 The end can be only destruction.

-The third kind of life, resurrection life, is thinking, speaking, and acting in union with the Lord Jesus, just as He thinks, speaks, and acts in union with the Father.
+The third kind of life, resurrection life, is imparted when our desires, thoughts, words, and actions are in agreement with God’s will for us.
 The result of living in the fullness of the resurrection Life of Christ is fellowship with God and Christ; rulership over the creation of God; and an inheritance of people.

 By “life” I mean that which activates us to think, to speak, and to act.
 Our original life is moved by hunger and thirst; by the sins that reside in our flesh; and by our self-will and ambitions.

-Also, in the Words of the Lord Jesus that He speaks to us personally.
-These become increasingly clear as we mature in the Lord; as the Morning Star rises in our heart.
+- The Words of the Lord Jesus that He speaks to us personally.
+These become increasingly clear as we mature in the Lord, as the Morning Star rises in our heart.